-El Salvador’s Legal Currency is a vital topic for travelers and business visitors to understand, as the country uniquely recognizes the U.S. dollar, Bitcoin, and the Salvadoran Colón as legal tenders.
+El Salvador’s legal currency is an important topic for travelers and business visitors to understand, as the country recognizes the U.S. dollar, Bitcoin, and the Salvadoran colón as legal tender.

 Key questions to know the answer to include: What currency is primarily accepted?
 Can you use a credit card to make payments everywhere?
-Are ATMs available for cash withdrawals?
+Are ATMs available for cash withdrawals to foreign cards?
 Can I withdraw Bitcoin to cash at any location?

 El Salvador’s adoption of Bitcoin as its legal currency has drawn global attention in recent years.
 But how exactly does Bitcoin as a legal currency impact residents and visitors?